GregOnNet/npm-config-select/README.md

 ```

 ## Usage
-> Make sure that all configured packages are installed. `npm-package-select` will can not download a missing package.
+> Make sure that all configured packages are installed. `npm-package-select`  cannot download a missing package.

 1. Create a `npmconfig.json` specifying all needed files.
 The path of each file is relative to the corresponding npm-package.